-25. At the meeting in February 2013 the JTPF agreed that further guidance on position papers may be useful and the guidance given in the OECD MEMAP was considered as being a useful staring point.
+25. At the meeting in February 2013 the JTPF agreed that further guidance on position papers may be useful and the guidance given in the OECD MEMAP was considered as being a useful starting point.
 Annex 2 to this document contains the current guidance on position papers in section 6.4 CoC, supplemented with additional items taken from the OECD MEMAP.

-Do you agree with supplementing the current guidance on position papers in section 6.4 CoC with additional items from the OECD MEMAP?
+Do you agree with supplementing the current guidance on position papers in section 6.4 CoC with additional items from the OECD MEMAP as elaborated in Annex 2 of this document?